rusili/AC-Android/lessons/fragments-exposed/readme.md

 ExampleFragment fragment = (ExampleFragment) getFragmentManager().findFragmentById(R.id.example_fragment);
 ```

-- While communication between a fragment and its bound activity is fairly straightforward, no way for a fragment to communicate with another fragment.
+- While communication between a fragment and its bound activity is fairly straightforward, a fragment cannot communicate directly with another fragment.

+"Often you will want one Fragment to communicate with another, for example to change the content based on a user event.
+All Fragment-to-Fragment communication is done through the associated Activity.
+Two Fragments should never communicate directly."

-i.e, MemeFragment1 cannot communicate directly with MemeFragment2 without first communicating with its HostActivity.
+tldr - MemeFragment1 cannot communicate directly with MemeFragment2 without first communicating with its HostActivity.

 # In-Class Exercise